jammerware/xcom2architectclass/README.md

 A mod for XCOM 2: War of the Chosen that adds the Spire Runner class.

 ## Design
-The goal of the Spire Runner class is to encourage the player's spatial awareness of the battlefield and to create a unit with extremely low offensive potential offset by powerful support abilities.
+The goal of the Spire Runner class is to encourage the player's spatial awareness of the battlefield and to create a unit with low offensive potential offset by powerful support abilities.

 ### Allowed Weapons
-**Primary**: Spire Gun
+**Primary**: Assault Rifle

-**Secondary**: Pistol
+**Secondary**: Spire Gun

 ### Perks